flare-foundation/docs/docs/user/staking/staking-flarestake.md

 You can now continue to the [Staking Guide](#staking-guide) or the [Reward Claiming Guide](#reward-claiming-guide).

 ## Staking Guide

-To stake on a validator node, you need to:

-1. Bind your C-chain and P-chain addresses.
-2. Move your funds from the C-chain to the P-chain.
-3. Stake them on a validator.

 ### 1. Binding Your Addresses